-The Atlantic States Marine Fisheries Commission (Commission) is developing an amendment to its Interstate Fishery Management Plan (FMP) for Northern Shrimp under the authority of the Atlantic Coastal Fisheries Cooperative Management Act (ACFCMA).
-The Commission, through the coastal states of Maine, New Hampshire, and Massachusetts is responsible for managing northern shrimp in the Gulf of Maine in state waters (0-3 miles from shore).
+The Atlantic States Marine Fisheries Commission (ASMFC or Commission), through the coastal states of Maine, New Hampshire, and Massachusetts is responsible for managing northern shrimp (Pandalus borealis) in the Gulf of Maine in state waters (0-3 miles from shore) under the Atlantic Coastal Fisheries Cooperative Management Act (ACFCMA).
 Management authority in the exclusive economic zone (EEZ, 3-200 miles from shore) lies with the Secretary of Commerce through ACFCMA in the absence of a federal fishery management plan.
-This amendment will completely replace Amendment 3 to the Northern Shrimp FMP and Addendum I to Amendment 3, if approved for management.